linc/nitroporter.org/develop.md

 Nitro Porter works in this order:

-1. The **Source** package translates the data to the intermediary "porter format" (roughly analagous to Vanilla's database schema).
+1. The **Source** package translates the data to the intermediary "porter format" (roughly analogous to Vanilla's database schema).
 These are new database tables with the prefix `PORT_`.
 2. The **Target** package translates the data to the final platform format.
 These can be existing tables from an installation, or it will create them new using the information provided.
 3. If a **Postscript** file with the same name as the Target exists, it runs last.
-This is for doing colcultions that require the data to have been fully transferred already, for example generating data that wasn't ever in the Source.
+This is for doing calculations that require the data to have been fully transferred already, for example generating data that wasn't ever in the Source.

 The `ExportModel` is a utility class that gets passed between every step in the process.
 It's abbreviated as `$ex` throughout the code.